 Before you embark on your trip to Peru, be sure to brush up on your geography, history, and culture.
 Don’t have a trip planned?
 Then, you won’t want to miss our latest expeditions to this incredible, captivating country.

 The Peruvian Andes offer a wide variety of environments.
 From massive glaciated peaks to sparkling turquoise lakes, ruby-colored quinoa forests to high alpine plains, ancient Inca ruins to bustling urban markets, Perú has something for everyone.

 Many hundreds of years prior to the advent of alpinism in the European Alps, indigenous Andeans were scaling the highest peaks for ritual and ceremonial purposes.
-The colossal mountains remain to this day the central backbone of Perú – both geographically and figuratively.
-They are the principle source of water and provide extensive resource and wealth to one of the most biologically diverse nations on the planet.
+The colossal mountains remain the central backbone to Perú – both geographically and figuratively.
+They are the principal sources of water.
+Moreover, they provide extensive resources and wealth to one of the most biologically diverse nations on the planet.

 The cultures of the Peruvian Andes are as vibrant and diverse as its famous biodiversity.
 Rural and mountain communities are still largely composed of small, earth-made adobe structures.
 Furthermore, those in the communities still speak Quechua and are living lives not too dissimilar to the way their ancestors.

 Perú’s cuisine is revered throughout the world.
 From ceviche to anticucho, Peruvian food is some of the best food in the world.
 Lima is home to a number of the best-rated restaurants on the continent and fine dining is not in short supply.
 In addition, the same is true for authentic dining rituals such as the pachamanca.
 This common community gathering is like no other and the food is incredible.

 For those who enjoy a tipple, there are also a number of craft beers to quench any post (or pre!) expedition thirst.
 Be sure to ask us for our personal recommendations – it’s an area in which our team is well versed…